Smooth Embeddings

 produces a unique continuous map \(\widetilde F : N \to P\) with

-makes \(\widetilde F\) well defined as a function.
-Since \(\widetilde F \circ \pi = F\) is
+what makes \(\widetilde F\) well defined as a function.
+Since \(\widetilde F \circ \pi = F\)

-Finally, the quotient is unique: any two surjective smooth submersions out of \(M\) with the same
+Finally, the quotient is unique.
+Any two surjective smooth submersions out of \(M\) with the same

 fibers present the same smooth manifold.